FASB (Financial Accounting Standards Board)

 The Financial Accounting Standards Board (FASB) is the independent, private-sector, not-for-profit organization that establishes financial accounting and reporting standards (GAAP) for public and private companies and not-for-profit organizations in the United States.

-The Financial Accounting Standards Board (FASB) is the primary body responsible for establishing and improving Generally Accepted Accounting Principles (GAAP) within the United States.
+The Financial Accounting Standards Board (FASB) is the primary independent, private-sector, not-for-profit body responsible for establishing and improving Generally Accepted Accounting Principles (GAAP) within the United States.
 Established in 1973, it replaced the Accounting Principles Board (APB) and the Committee on Accounting Procedure (CAP) of the American Institute of Certified Public Accountants (AICPA).
-Its creation marked a significant shift toward a more independent, full-time standard-setting body.
+Its creation marked a significant shift toward a more independent, full-time standard-setting body that operates outside the direct control of professional accounting associations.
+This independence is seen as vital for maintaining the objectivity and integrity of financial reporting in the U.S. capital markets.
 While the Securities and Exchange Commission (SEC) has the legal authority under the Securities Exchange Act of 1934 to set accounting standards for public companies, it has historically delegated this responsibility to the FASB.
-This arrangement is designed to keep accounting standards in the hands of private-sector experts—accountants, auditors, and academics—rather than politicians who might be swayed by lobbying.
-However, the SEC retains oversight and enforcement authority.
+This arrangement is designed to keep accounting standards in the hands of private-sector experts—accountants, auditors, and academics—rather than politicians who might be swayed by lobbying or short-term political pressures.
+However, the SEC retains oversight and enforcement authority, and it must formally recognize any FASB standard before it becomes mandatory for public companies.
+This public-private partnership is a unique feature of the American regulatory landscape.
 The FASB is composed of seven full-time board members who are required to sever all ties with their previous firms or employers to ensure absolute independence.
 They are appointed by the Financial Accounting Foundation (FAF) for five-year terms.
-The board is supported by a large technical staff that researches issues, analyzes public comments, and drafts the standards.
+The FAF is the parent organization that oversees both the FASB and its sister organization, the Governmental Accounting Standards Board (GASB), which sets rules for state and local governments.
+The board is supported by a large technical staff of approximately 60 professionals who research issues, analyze public comments, and draft the standards that eventually become part of the Accounting Standards Codification.

 Key Takeaways